LynchLab/MAPGD/README.md

 <h5> Changes </h5>

-Changes to the interface have been made to better conforming to POSIX guidelines:
+Changes to the interface have been made to better conform to [POSIX](http://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap12.html) guidelines:
 The the syntax of the -p option (which specifies the populations to be analyzed) has been changed from a space delimited list to a comma delimited list.
 See the -h option from more information.

 The default behavior of the cp and ep commands bas been changed to read and write to the stdin and stdout (respectively).